-We propose an on-demand weighted clustering algorithm (WCA) which can dynamically adapt itself with the ever changing topology of ad hoc networks.
-The WCA has the flexibility of assigning different weights and takes into an account a combined effect of the ideal degree, transmission power, mobility and battery power of the nodes.
-The algorithm is executed only when there is a need, i.e., when a node is no longer able to attach itself to any of the existing clusterheads.
+We propose a weight based distributed clustering algorithm which can dynamically adapt itself with the ever changing topology of ad hoc networks.
+Our algorithm has the flexibility of assigning different weights and takes into an account a combined effect of the ideal degree, transmission power, mobility and battery power of the nodes.
+The algorithm is executed only when there is a demand, i.e., when a node is no longer able to attach itself to any of the existing clusterheads.
+We see that there is a pattern of how the load balance factor changes to distribute the load and also ensure maximum connectivity.
 Our algorithm performs significantly better than both of the Highest-Degree and the Lowest-ID heuristics.
 In particular, the number of reaffiliations for our algorithm is about 50% of the number obtained from Lowest-ID heuristic.
-Though our approach yields marginally better results than the Node-Weight heuristic, it considers more realistic system parameters and provides the flexibility of adjusting the weighing factors.
+Though our approach performs marginally better than the Node-Weight heuristic, it considers more realistic system parameters and has the flexibility of adjusting the weighing factors.